sendsay-ru/sendsay-api-python/README.rst

 Usage
 ===================

-Getting the instance of the SendsayAPI class
+Getting an instance of the SendsayAPI class
 -------------------
 .. code-block:: python